 - A. Students are expected to arrive in class on time.
-Unexcused tardies in excess of 10 minutes will be treated as unexcused absences.
-Please refer to the Attendance and Tardiness Procedures section of the handbook. - Work cannot be made up for unexcused absences. - B. Students are expected to bring proper materials to class including. - 1.
+Unexcused tardies in excess of 5 minutes will only gain admittance with a pass from the Attendance Office.
+Please refer to the Attendance and Tardiness Procedures section of the handbook.
+Work cannot be made up for unexcused absences. - B. Students are expected to bring proper materials to class including. - 1.
 Calculator - 2.
 Laptop computer - 3.
 Pen/pencil and paper and Notebook of Sound and Light - C. Students are expected to submit all assigned work by the designated time.
 Late work will receive penalties as determined by each instructor. - D. When in class, students are expected to be alert, to listen intently, and to actively participate in class activities scheduled for the day. - E. Students are expected to use their tablet computers to support class instruction.
 If a student is off task on his/her tablet or otherwise during class time, the instructor may mark the student absent after an initial warning. - F. Work missed during a counselor excused absence may or may not be made up at the discretion of the instructor. - G. Students are expected to leave class with notes from the lesson of the day. - H. Students should get help early.
 Options include: - 1.
 Office Hours/ Appointment with instructor - 2.
 Peer Tutor - 3.
 Email instructor